godotengine/godot-docs/classes/class_gridmap.rst

 | *Getter*  | get_collision_mask()      |
 +-----------+---------------------------+

 The physics layers this GridMap detects collisions in.
+See `Collision layers and masks <https://docs.godotengine.org/en/latest/tutorials/physics/physics_introduction.html#collision-layers-and-masks>`_ in the documentation for more information.

 ----